abpio/abp-commercial-docs/en/getting-started.md

 This will create a new database based on the configured connection string.

-> Using the `.Migrator` tool is the suggested way, because it also seeds the initial data to be able to properly run the web application.
+> **Using the `.DbMigrator` tool is the suggested way**, because it also seeds the initial data to be able to properly run the web application.
+>
+> If you just use the `Update-Database` command, you will have an empty database, so you can not login to the application since there is no initial admin user in the database.
+You can use the `Update-Database` command in development time when you don't need to seed the database.
+However, using the `.DbMigrator` application is easier and you can always use it to migrate the schema and seed the database.

 {{ else if DB == "Mongo" }}